Noah's Ark Annual Report 2021

 - Celebration of important cultural, disability and advocacy days

-- Support of Indigenous initiatives such as NAIDOC and Reconciliation week, and our video created with Communities for Children Bendigo - Connecting with Culture.
+- Support of Indigenous initiatives such as NAIDOC and Reconciliation week

 Professional development, training, and resources

-COVID-19 and Government restrictions, including the closure of childcare and schools and other support services have put significant pressure on staff and families.
-We have supported employees with flexible working hours and encouraged staff to use leave entitlements.
+The COVID-19 and government restrictions, including the closure of childcare and schools and other support services have put significant pressure on staff and families with all services across NSW, ACT and Victoria experiencing simultaneous periods of restrictions.
+We have supported employees with flexible working hours.

 We shared activity ideas for families to keep busy with arts and craft and virtual events and videos.
 We also shared health and wellbeing advice from the industry and links to mental health support, for those who may feel isolated and have children struggling with lockdown.